 No promises, no warranties

-If you find this gift of free information valuable, please consider returning the favor by buying the book or leaving a positive review.
+If you find this gift of free information valuable, please consider returning the favor by buying the book or other activity.

 Links and information